 Most patients will need to stay in the hospital overnight.
-This may vary, but generally, patients are discharged after 1-3 days.
+Generally, patients are discharged after 1-3 days, though this may vary.

 Depending on your condition, doctors might prescribe pain medication, antibiotics, or blood-thinning medication for a few days after the abdominoplasty.

 A temporary tube may also be inserted under the skin to drain excess fluids.
-Depending on your case, this might span over a few days.
+Depending on your case, this might take a few days.
 That said, some patients can have their incision closed without drains.